JMaksat/my-bank/README.md

-My-bank - is simple programm which demonsrates how is work almost every bank.
-Especially, program implements the work with customer data and his or her accounts.
+My-bank - is simple application which simulates bank core application to work with customers and accounts.
 Program written in Java using Swing, and PostgreSQL database.

 Release date 21 March 2016.